xumzheng/microsoft-graph-docs/api-reference/beta/api/security-incident-get.md

 ---
 title: "Get incident"
-description: "Retrieve the properties and relationships of an incident object." ms.date: 09/09/2021
+description: "Retrieve the proerties and relationships of an incident object." ms.date: 09/09/2021
 author: "BenAlfasi"
 ms.localizationpriority: medium